Why does champagne give me a headache?

 Some people believe that sulfites, or an allergy to sulfites, is the blame.
-This is likely not true!
+But despite what you may have suspect, this is likely not true!

 "Sulfites can cause allergy and asthma symptoms, but they don't cause headaches," Frederick Freitag, board member of the National Headache Foundation and an associate director of the Diamond Headache Clinic in Chicago told the Wall Street Journal.

-But really, the main culprit for champagne headaches is quite simple: it's the alcohol!
+But really, the main culprit for champagne headaches — even when only drinking a little — is quite simple: it's the alcohol!

 In addition to the alcohol content in champagne, you also need to consider the bubbles.
 The carbonation in champagne makes headaches more noticeable than when drinking other types of alcohol like beer or wine.